 I want to tell you a story that happened to me.
-It will make me look a bit like a fool to half of people reading this article, but I'm sure it will help the smarter half to learn with my mistakes so they don't have to go through it on their own.
+Perhaps, this will make me look a bit like a fool to half of the people reading this article, but I'm sure it will help the smarter half to learn with my mistakes so they don't have to go through it on their own.

 Since I've joined the social media bandwagon, I've been creating profiles on every social website I lay my eyes on, and quite expectedly, I've been a bit overwhelmed with the sheer amount of login details I have to deal with it.
 Just to have an idea, I have already registered with 120+ accounts at the time of this writing.

-Yes, I know that sounds crazy, but there is reason in this madness.
+Yes, I know that sounds crazy, but there is a reason for this madness.

 So, how was I managing so many usernames and passwords?

 At first, I was simply using the same password for all sites.
-It was a 12 digit reasonably secure string, but it didn't took long for me to want something better.
+It was a 12 digit reasonably secure string, but it didn't take long for me to want something better.